gowthaman-hash/LiveAuctionWithSynchronization/README.md

     usage: particularly to mock user to run secured REST service.
 Tag Ref: WithMockUser

 Documentation for end user:
+  As Onboarding users and entering items for auctions are ot of scope.
+Have loaded those values.
   There are 2 APIs and it is deployed in AWS.